isyuck/tidal-party/README.md

-# tidal-wave
+# tidal-raid

-tidal-wave is an experiment in live coding collaborative music and game design.
+tidal-raid is an experiment in live coding collaborative music and game design.

 It provides a interface to TidalCycles from twitch.tv chat, by forwarding patterns to a ghci (command-line Haskell) instance.